 Once again, run the brush under super hot water to clear away all the excess and do not stop until the water running off your brush is completely clear.

 Finally, dry thoroughly before storing.

 Prefer to leave the dirty work to us?

 If you don’t fancy this job yourself, we’d be happy to take care of it for you.
 Our cleaning service encompasses all household chores, including the ones that are monthly.
-Find your local office by clicking here and get in touch to book your regular cleaner!
+Find your local office by entering your postcode below and get in touch to book your regular cleaner!